glotzerlab/signac-docs/docs/source/hooks.rst

     Hooks are run in the environment of the python process from which you call **flow**.
     For this reason,
-    hooks will not have access to modules in a singularity container if you use that as your execution directive.
+    hooks will not have access to modules in a container if you use that as your execution directive.

 .. _operation hooks: